DevrexLabs/Fig/README.md

 ```

 ## Binding Validation
-When binding, properties that are null must be provided in the configuration.
-So to define a required property do not assign it a default value.
-To make value type required, define them using `Nullable<>`.
+Properties are either required or optional.
+To make a property optional, assign it a non-null value before binding.

+Note that value types have non-null defaults.
+So to make them required, declare using `Nullable<T>`

+Fig will validate by throwing an exception if any property on the target is null after binding.

 You can disable validation by passing `validation: false` to the `Binding()` methods.

 So given the following class: